dt1900/tpp-df-bt-service/README.md

 This service allows a Raspberry Pi to control a 4-relay board using a Bluetooth controller.
 It is designed to run as a background service.

+## Hardware

+This service is specifcally written to run on a Raspberry Pi 3b+ with a Sequent Microsystems 4-Relay board.
+A similar hardware setup can be found here: https://www.microcenter.com/FindIt/?t=6H7NJE

 ## Pairing a Controller

-**IMPORTANT:** A controller must be paired with the Raspberry Pi.
+**IMPORTANT:** A controller must be paired with the Raspberry Pi first.
 The service will automatically detect and use the first available controller that matches the `device_name_pattern` in the `config.json` file.
+There may be a delay of up to 10 seconds before the relays begin responding to the controller.
+As long as the controller is paired, it will respond, even if the pi is running headless.

 ## Configuration